 European Restructuring Monitor

-Since 2002, the European Restructuring Monitor (ERM) has been monitoring the employment impact of large-scale restructuring events in the 27 EU Member States plus Norway.
+Since 2002, the European Restructuring Monitor (ERM) has been monitoring the employment impact of large-scale restructuring events in Europe and now covers the 28 EU Member States plus Norway.
 The ERM offers a searchable database of restructuring events based on announcements in national media sources.
 Detailed information is available on this site about the data collection method, the media sources used, available information and data limitations.

 Since 2011, the ERM also provides a database on national public support instruments for restructuring to assist companies and workers to anticipate and manage restructuring.
 To date, the database provides information on almost 400 national schemes.
 Furthermore, since 2013 the ERM database on restructuring related legislation gives an overview on national regulations related to, for example, definitions of collective dismissal and dismissal procedures or information/consultation requirements in restructuring.